 Global Impacts: a summary

 The objective of the Global Impacts Report is to gain a clear understanding of the environmental and organisational impacts of the MSC’s certification and ecolabelling program.
-The report presents independent data, which enable an understanding of how well the MSC is achieving its objectives.

 Dr David Agnew,

 Download the Global Impacts summary report 2013 (PDF 154 kB)